EarthObservationSimulator/orbitpy/README.md

 Requires: Unix-like operating system, `python 3.8`, `pip`, `gcc`

+It is recommended to carry out the installation in a `conda` environment.
+Instructions are available in the README file of the InstruPy package.

 1. Make sure the `instrupy` package (dependency) has been installed.
-2. Run `make` from the main git directory.
+2. Run `make` from the main repo directory.
 3. Run `make runtest`.
 This runs all the tests and can be used to verify the package.

 Find the documentation in: `/docs/_build/html/index.html#`